 First, in the Dashboard view, check under the At a Glance widget.
-Within this box is your WordPress version and your active theme.
+Within this box are your WordPress version and active theme.

 Alternatively, simply scroll to the bottom of this page or any page in your admin view.
 In later WordPress versions, you’ll see the version number in the bottom right corner.

 If the At a Glance widget is disabled, you can also check your version under Dashboard > Updates.
 On this page, you’ll be told whether you have the latest version of WordPress or if you need to update.

 Finally, you can view your WordPress version in About WordPress.
 Hover over the WordPress icon in the top left corner and choose About WordPress.
 This page details your WordPress version, including new features and contributor credits.